schungx/Dojo-TypeScript/Manual.md

 III.
 TypeScript setup
 ---------------------

-You MUST be using TypeScript version 1.5 or higher (with generics support and union type support).
+You MUST be using TypeScript version 1.6 or higher.

 When using the command line compiler, use the `--module amd` flag since Dojo works with AMD-style modules.